AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 endif
 ```

-But where is the best place to put this?
+But practically speaking, where is the best place to put this?

-<sup> * react-native actually registers the components with the native system that bundles and runs app.
-[Expo](https://expo.io/) further helps the ios vs android mapping.</sup>
+<sup> * react-native registers the components with the native system, which actually bundles and runs the app.
+[Expo](https://expo.io/) takes care of the iOS vs Android mapping.</sup>

-##### Option A: map 1 native to 1 web
+###### Option A: map 1 native to 1 web

-Projects like [react-native-web](https://github.com/necolas/react-native-web) rebuild the [react-native elements & API](https://github.com/necolas/react-native-web/blob/master/src/index.js) for the web.
-React-native-web itself is particularily powerful and mature, and really lets you write for native and get for web almost for free.
+Projects like [react-native-web](https://github.com/necolas/react-native-web) rebuild the [react-native elements & API](https://github.com/necolas/react-native-web/blob/master/src/index.js) for the web. _React-native-web_ itself is particularily powerful and mature, and really lets you write for native, and get web almost for free.
 But it has some limitations which must be considered carefully:

-* Limited semantic elements (e.g. no checkbox)
+* limited semantic elements (e.g. no checkbox)
-* Limited styling (e.g. no fixed positioning)
+* limited styling (e.g. no fixed positioning)
 * no clear development path to take web design to native
 * not compatible with react-native ui frameworks

-Anything outside the the 1:1 mapping of elements would need to be overriden with specific markup.
-In this case, this is outside of the library design and potentially breaks the semantic mapping between platforms.
+Anything outside the the 1:1 mapping of elements would need to be over-riden with specific markup.
+In this case, this is outside of the library's design goals and potentially breaks the semantic mapping between platforms.

 In the cases where these limitations are acceptable, there is nothing more elegant.
+But if not, we ened another solution:

-##### Option B: platform switching expressions in render logic
+###### Option B: platform switching expressions in render logic

 Using expressions to render different markup per platform is possible.
-But I think it is quite obvious that arbitrary if/elses in the React component render function would quickly get messy.
+But I think it is quite obvious that arbitrary if/elses in a render function would quickly get messy.
 For this reason, I am discounting this option out of hand.

-##### Option C: Use domain components parametised by platform
+###### Option C: Use domain components parametised by platform

-React components are functions with state, that build virtual DOM (domain), which maps to elements (platform).
+React components are functions with state, that build virtualDOM (domain), which maps to elements (platform).
 We can use functions to create React components _parametised_ with platform elements.
-We essentially need a [function to create a function](https://www.ibm.com/developerworks/library/j-ft10/) (component):

-Note: Depending on your programming-heritage, you may want to rename `LoginPartial` to `LoginFactory`.
+Thus we essentially need a [function to create a function](https://www.ibm.com/developerworks/library/j-ft10/) (depending on your programming-heritage, you may want to rename `LoginPartial` to `LoginFactory` in the example below).

 ```
 import api from 'api';